cdrummey216/whoami/whoami.md

 Living with complexity means that, not only is the self asking 'Is this the ideal?' at every opporunity, but also its will is threatened to be overcome by an irrational, persistent need.
 Addiction, trauma, and contradictory thought patterns will disrupt the self's ability to respond adequately in real-time.
 In such circumstance, an individual is experiencing intrusive thoughts that deviate the self along the path to the ideal.

 ### (5) Form, a _noun_;
-The self is the inside of the cup and the outside of the cup.
+The self is the inside of the shell and the outside of the shell.
 Function due to form.

 The body will always have a sense of self because the physical form of a body necessitates the presence of a sense of self.
-A unique body will generate a distinct sense of self to fill the cup.
-The body is the cup from which each and every individual's sense of self is poured out into the world.
+A unique body will generate a distinct sense of self to fill the shell.
+The body is the shell from which each and every individual's sense of self is poured out into the world.
 So, 'how do you express your 'self' into the world?' becomes an important question.

-The body is also the cup in which the liquidity of 'self' is held.
+The body is also the shell in which the liquidity of 'self' is held.
 I know I am but, who am I?
 And, what is 'I'?
 How do I perceive and define my 'self'?
-The body as a cup, then, is rising to fullness with the liquidity of self.
+The body as a shell, then, is rising to fullness with the liquidity of self.
 The individual identity is a product of the 'self' and persists through time as memory.

 ### (4) Truth, a _noun_;
 The truth unites perception and reality. _What is real_ is the input into _what is perceived_.
 When perception reflects the truth in reality, the self defines 'truth'/'being truthful' to be the highest outcome for the self.
 Perception will harmonize with reality upon truth and, the simple and observable truths are often the most useful.
 These truths are repeatable thought patterns in the way we perceive and are demonstrated through reality.